Tanishh2203/Rasoii/README.md

 # Rasoi — The Complete Story

 > A voice-first assistant for Swiggy that lets people order food, buy groceries, or convert any recipe into a grocery cart — by talking, typing, or sending a photo.
 Built on Swiggy's MCP platform.
-Telegram bot in v1, multi-platform in v2.

 ---